Messmania/LogDNA_Project/README.md

 ## Server
 - For simplicity server has been made to accept all CORS POST requests.
 - Authentication can be added for incoming requests, if needed.

+## Details about the project
+- Logo has been taken from logDNA website which is slightly different from the one given in mockup.
+- No CSS preprocessor has been
+- No JS frameworks have been used.
+Website is designed using Vanilla JS.